wp-oop/plugin-boilerplate/README.md

 and this includes the `vendor` folder and `composer.lock` file.
 This is because the project's folder is mounted into the correct place in the WordPress container.

+#### Adding Modules
+This boilerplate promotes modularity, and supports [Dhii modules][] out of the box.
+Any such module that exposes a [`ModuleInterface`][] implementation can be loaded, allowing it to run in the application, and making its services available.

+The list of modules returned by `inc/modules.php` is the authoritative source of modules in the application.
+Because it is PHP code, modules can be loaded in any required way, including:

+- Simple instantiation of a module class that will be autoloaded.

+    If your module class is on one of the autoload paths registered with e.g. Composer, you can just instantiate it as you would any other class.
+This is a very quick and simple way to load some modules.

+- Usage of a factory class or file.

+    In order to make modules de-coupled from the application, but to still be able to provide dependencies from the application to the module, it is sometimes desirable to use a "padding" between the application and the module's initialization.
+In this project, as well as in some others, we use a `module.php` file.
+This file returns a function which, given some parameters like the root project path, will return a `ModuleInterface` instance.
+    Another approach could be to use a named constructor, or even a dedicated factory class.

+- Scanning certain paths.

+    If modules do not conflict in any way, the module load order may be irrelevant.
+    In this case, it is possible to auto-discover modules by, for example, scanning certain folders for some entrypoints or config files.
+Implement whatever auto-discovery mechanism you wish, as long as the module instances end up in the authoritative list.

+##### External Modules
+To add a module from another package, require that package with Composer and add the `ModuleInterface` instance to the list.

+##### Local Modules
+To add a local module, add the module to the `modules.local` folder, and do the same as for any other module.
+Local modules may also declare their own dependencies by adding a `composer.json` file to their root folder.
+These files will be picked up by Composer when updating dependencies in the project root, thanks to the [`composer-merge-plugin`][], provided that `composer update --lock` is run before `composer update`.
+This is a great way to separate module dependencies from other dependencies.
+Consult that Composer plugin's documentation for more information.

 #### Testing Code
 This bootstrap includes PHPUnit.
 It is already configured, and you can test that it's working by running the sample tests: